google/s2geometry/src/python/README.md

 - Standard Python operators work as expected: `+`, `-`, `*`, `==`, `!=`, `<`, `>` (for C++ classes that implement those operators)

 **Method Overloads:**
-- Some methods accept more than one type for the same argument.
-For example, `R2Rect.contains()` accepts either an `R2Point` or another `R2Rect`.
-- When a C++ class has overloads with significantly different behavior, the Python bindings use distinct method names instead.
-For example, `R2Rect` provides `vertex(k)` for CCW vertex index and `vertex_ij(i, j)` for axis-direction vertex access.
+- Instead of Python overloads, C++ overloaded methods are exposed under distinct names.
+For different argument types, the short name is used for the same-type argument and a longer name for other types (e.g., `R2Rect.contains(other: R2Rect)` and `R2Rect.contains_point(p: R2Point)`).
+For overloads with significantly different behavior, descriptive names are chosen (e.g., `R2Rect.vertex(k)` for CCW vertex index and `R2Rect.vertex_ij(i, j)` for axis-direction vertex access).

 **Default Values:**
 - Some methods have default parameter values (e.g., `approx_equals(other, max_error=1e-15)`).
 These defaults are re-defined in the Python bindings and are expected to match the C++ defaults.